alex3458/React-rechart/README.md

-# Getting Started with Reports App (React-Rechart.js)
+# Getting Started with Reports App

 This project was deployed at here.
+[React-Rechart Report App](https://react-rechart.netlify.app/).

 ## Available Scripts